I never in a million years thought I would leave Trello for Asana… but I did!! 🤯

 Little did I know there was a better way.

-I’ve been using Asana for a year and a half now and it is literally a night and day difference.
+I’ve been using Asana for more than 2 years now and it is literally a night and day difference.
 Everything in Asana is rainbows and unicorns, literally!! 😉

 WHEN I SWITCHED FROM TRELLO TO ASANA, I DISCOVERED:

-- How EASY it was to create recurring tasks and events.
-In Trello you have to add a power-up or use Butler and I did NOT like it.
+1. How EASY it was to create recurring tasks and events.
+In Trello, you have to add a power-up or use Butler and I did NOT like it.
 Something so simple was FAR too complicated in Trello.
 But with ONE CLICK of a button, you can make ANY task or event in Asana recurring with loads of options for how often.
-(All of my Fresh Start Systems are set up as recurring events and I LOVE how streamlined it is!!)
+(Some of my Fresh Start Systems are set up as recurring events and I LOVE how streamlined it is!!)

-- How INCREDIBLE it was to assign due dates to subtasks.
-You can’t do this in Trello unless you pay for Trello Business Class.
+2. How INCREDIBLE it was to assign due dates to subtasks.
+You can’t do this in Trello unless you pay for Trello Premium.
 But in Asana, you can assign due dates to ALL of your tasks AND subtasks on the FREE plan!!
 (I like to think of the due dates on subtasks as “DO” dates aka the day I actually DO the work to complete the subtask and the due date of the original task as the due date overall.)

 Without a doubt, I am firmly on Team Asana now!! 😍